 How can I share my story?

-We’re working on developing a dedicated archive of stories, images, and maps that document the neighborhood that the Innerbelt displaced.
-We’re also undertaking an oral history effort to create a more robust record of the life that existed before the highway.
+In 2023, we launched the Innerbelt History Collection in collaboration with the Akron Summit County Public Library.
+A key part of this archive is an oral history effort, the Innerbelt Neighborhood Stories Project, that is intended to create a more robust record of the life that existed before the highway.
 If your family lived, worked/ran a business, or worshipped in that neighborhood, we’d love to talk to you.
-Please fill out a contact form to get in touch.
+Please fill out the contact form to get in touch.

 How can I get involved?

-Over the next few months, there will be a number of opportunities to share your thoughts with us.
+As the initiative moves forward, there will be a number of opportunities to engage in the process and share your thoughts.
 Please check out the Participate page for upcoming events and the Contact page to sign up for our newsletter.
 If you’re interested in helping us reach out to folks in your community, let us know via the Contact page.